 Prior to the 2011-12 season, Bogosian and the rest of the Thrashers moved to Winnipeg to become the Winnipeg Jets.

 In Bogosian's seventh year with the Jets organization, he was traded, along with Evander Kane and Jason Kasdorf, to the Buffalo Sabres for Tyler Myers, Drew Stafford, Joel Armia, Brendan Lemieux, and a first round draft pick.

-On the international stage, Bogosian has represented the United States once at the 2009 IIHF World Championships, leading the U.S. to a fourth place finish.
+On the international stage, Bogosian represented the United States at the 2009 IIHF World Championships, leading the U.S. to a fourth place finish.